miekg/20in20.london/md/how.md

 : Thursday 25th May 2017 from sunrise to midnight.

 Where:
-: City of London and suroundings.
+: City of London and surroundings.

 What:
 : A guiding marathon with 45 guides providing various walks to as